Physical Education

 Key stage 3 (years 7, 8 & 9)

 In year 7 students have two hours of PE per week.
-This consists of a PE lesson when students are taught in single gender classes within their houses and will experience a range of activities including Movements Skils, Net Wall Games, Aesthetic Activities, Health and Wellbeing and Striking and Fielding activities.
+This consists of a PE lesson when students are taught in mixed gender classes and will experience a range of activities including Movements Skils, Net Wall Games, Aesthetic Activities, Health and Wellbeing and Striking and Fielding activities.
 These activities rotate on a half term basis.
 The second lesson each week is year 7 games, this is when the whole year group are taught at the same time in single gender classes.
 The focus in these lessons is on Traditional Team Games such as Rugby, Lacrosse, Cricket and Rounders.

-In year 8 and 9 lessons are taught in mixed gender classes and grouped by ability.
+In year 8 lessons are taught in mixed gender classes and grouped by ability.
 Students have three lessons over a two week timetable and experience a range of activities including Movements Skils, Traditional Team Games, Net Wall Games, Aesthetic Activities, Health and Wellbeing and Striking and Fielding activities.

-consolidate learning from the lesson or to prepare students for future lessons.
+Prep is set twice per activity.
+The tasks set will be research based to consolidate learning from the lesson or to prepare students for future lessons.
 They are also designed to develop cultural capital and students' wider knowledge of sport and physical activity.
 Tasks will also allow students to reflect on their learning and progress.

 Curriculum Maps